Low-Level API

 of the benchmarks parameter in a binary_benchmark_group.
 You can choose any

-There's the shorter benchmarks = |group| /* ... */ instead of benchmarks = |group: &mut BinaryBenchmarkGroup| /* ... */.
-We use the more verbose variant
+benchmarks = |group: &mut BinaryBenchmarkGroup| /* ... */.
+We use the more

 Furthermore, the #[library_benchmark] macro correlates with

 gungraun::LibraryBenchmark and #[bench] with gungraun::Bench.
+The

-Note there is no gungraun::Benches struct since specifying multiple
+Note there is no gungraun::Benches struct since specifying multiple commands

-It is recommended to start with the high-level api using the
+It is recommended to start with the high-level API using the

-#[binary_benchmark] attribute, since you can fall back to the low-level api in
+#[binary_benchmark] attribute, since you can fall back to the low-level API in

 a few steps with the binary_benchmark_attribute! macro as shown below.
 The